AndreiBrandes/andreibrandes.github.io/README.md

 - **Technologies Used:** Elasticsearch, Logstash, Kibana, Kubernetes

 #### CI/CD Pipeline with Azure DevOps, Helm, and ArgoCD
-- **Description:** Constructed a CI/CD pipeline using Azure DevOps (AzDO) for code integration and deployment.
+- **Description:** Constructed a CI/CD pipeline using Azure DevOps for code integration and deployment.
 Utilized Helm for package management and orchestrated deployments to a Kubernetes cluster through ArgoCD.
 This pipeline streamlined the deployment process, ensuring efficient and reliable application updates.
-- **Technologies Used:** Azure DevOps (AzDO), Helm, ArgoCD, Kubernetes
+- **Technologies Used:** Azure DevOps, Helm, ArgoCD, Kubernetes

 ### Connect with Me